-How Long is the Program?
+How Long is the Drug Court Program?

 The drug court program consists of different phases.
-Defendants must complete all requirements in one phase prior to moving onto the next, so the exact length of time that it takes to make it through the program varies on a case-by-case basis.
+Defendants must complete all requirements in one phase before moving on to the next.
+So the exact time it takes to make it through the program varies case-by-case basis.

 What Happens After the Program is Completed?

-If a defendant makes it through the drug court program, the criminal charges that were filed against him will be dismissed.
-This means the defendant will get to move forward in his life without a criminal conviction on his record.
+If a defendant makes it through the drug court program, the criminal charges against them will be dismissed.
+This means the defendant can move forward without a criminal conviction on his record.

 Missouri Drug Paraphernalia Laws

 The offense is a Class D misdemeanor under Missouri law, for which you can be required to pay a $500 fine.
 You also will have a drug-related criminal conviction on your record that will show up during criminal background checks.

-Furthermore, it is a Class E felony if the person uses or possesses with intent to use the paraphernalia to manufacture or otherwise prepare amphetamine, methamphetamine, or any of their analogs.
+Furthermore, it is a Class E felony offense if the person uses or possesses with intent to use the paraphernalia to manufacture or otherwise prepare amphetamine, methamphetamine, or any of their analogs.

-This offense is also a Class A misdemeanor unless it is done for commercial purposes, in which case it is a Class E felony.
+This offense is also a Class A felony unless it is done for commercial purposes, in which case it is a Class E felony.
 All drug-related criminal offenses can result in serious consequences.

-Penalties For Drug Possession
+Penalties For Missouri Drug Possession

-The penalties are far more serious for first-time offenders charged with possession of more than 35 grams of marijuana or possession of any other controlled substance.
+The penalties are far more serious for first-time offenders charged with possession of more than 35g of marijuana or possession of any other banned substance.
 These are class C felony crimes, so incarceration is a genuine possibility.

 Treatment vs. Incarceration

-During the program, first-time offenders must submit to random drug testing, attend counseling, participate in vocational programs, and make all scheduled court appearances.
-Offenders who make it through the entire program without violating any of the rules will not spend time behind bars.
+During the program, first-time offenders must submit to random drug testing, attend counseling, participate in vocational programs, and make scheduled court appearances.
+Offenders who make it through the entire program without violating rules will not spend time behind bars.

 This is the preferred sentence for offenders since it does not involve prison time.
-However, there’s no guarantee that the court will allow you to enter this program if you are charged with drug possession.
+However, there’s no guarantee that the court will allow you to enter this program if charged with drug possession.